 Most cultures have a harvest festival and China is no exception.
-Zhong Qiu Jie (中秋节), the Mid-Autumn Festival, has roots back to ancient times and is an important traditional Chinese holiday.
-Taking place on the fifteenth day of the eight month of the lunar calendar, the Mid-Autumn Festival is usually on or close to the time of the “Harvest Moon” when the moon appears at its fullest during the autumnal equinox.
+Zhong Qiu Jie (中秋节), the Autumn Moon Festival, has roots back to ancient times and is an important traditional Chinese holiday.
+Traditionally taking place on the fifteenth day of the eight month of the lunar calendar, the Autumn Moon Festival is usually on or close to the time of the “Harvest Moon” when the moon appears at its fullest during the autumnal equinox.

 The moon’s perfectly round shape forms the ideal symbol of family harmony and unity.
 The tradition extends to being reunited with loved ones who are far away as you both gaze up at the moon.

 The round, sweet-filled mooncake (月餅) is made with pastry decorated with designs and filled with a variety of fillings including seeds, nuts, date paste and smashed beans.
 Today’s mooncakes are a few inches round.
 At one time, imperial chefs made them as large as several feet in diameter.